shalevwiden/blurbifysite/README.md

 Hmm well I could use Flask.
 Or I could compute all of the css files and js file depths manually.

+### Nov 14 again

+In the JSON theres a style and a scripts.
+The scripts should be updated based on the path.
+But there should be a check so if its left empty it does the default amount of scripts anyway.